Sandstone branch railway

-Sandstone Branch Railway (also known as the Black Range railway) was a branch railway line between Mount Magnet and Sandstone in the Mid West region of Western Australia.
+The Sandstone branch railway (also known as the Black Range railway) was a branch railway line between Mount Magnet and Sandstone in the Mid West region of Western Australia.

 History

 It was built in 1910, and closed in 1949; it was lifted in 1950.

+The Mt.
+Magnet-Black Range Railway Act 1907, assented to on 20 December 1907, authorised the construction of the railway line, while the Railway (Mt.Magnet-Black Range) Discontinuance Act 1948, assented to on 21 January 1949, permitted its discontinuation.
+More specifically, the act permitted the removal of the line to be used for the construction or maintenance of other railway lines in the state, or to be sold by the ministry of railways.

 Route

 It was connected to the Mullewa – Meekatharra railway at Mount Magnet.